raviprajna/simple-react-redux-starter-kit/README.md

 Runs the test watcher in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+npm test -- --coverage
+Run npm test -- --coverage (note extra -- in the middle) to include a coverage report like this:

 ```

 ## Deployment